Los Errantes: Background

 During the early 1920s, the rising influence of organised anarcho-syndicalism in Spain, and an internal conflict within the Spanish government over the conduct of the Rif War, had provoked the preparation of a military coup by General Miguel Primo de Rivera.
 To resist the coming coup, the anarchist group Los Solidarios planned to rob a branch of the Bank of Spain in Xixón and use the money to purchase weaponry.
 On 1 September 1923, the group made off with 650,000 pesetas.
 Some of their members took the money to Bilbao, where they purchased rifles, while others hid out in the mountains.
-When their position was attacked by the Civil Guard, some managed to escape, while others were arrested or killed.
+When the latter group's position was attacked by the Civil Guard, some managed to escape, while others were arrested or killed.

-Following the 1923 Spanish coup d'état and the establishment of the dictatorship of Primo de Rivera, the group broke some of its members out of prison and dispatched its two most wanted members - Buenaventura Durruti and Francisco Ascaso - to Paris.
+Following the 1923 Spanish coup d'état and the establishment of the dictatorship of Primo de Rivera, the group broke some of its members out of prison and dispatched its two most wanted members – Buenaventura Durruti and Francisco Ascaso – to Paris.
 In the French capital, they used the remaining funds from the Xixón heist to establish a publishing house.
-In March 1924, the dictatorship arrested and killed a number of the groups members, including participants in the Xixón heist.
+In March 1924, the dictatorship arrested and killed a number of the group's members, including participants in the Xixón heist.
 Domingo Ascaso managed to escape to France, where he plotted an insurrection to overthrow the dictatorship.
 After the defeat of the attempted insurrection in November 1924, many Spanish anarchist militants fled into exile in Latin America.
 Seeking to gain support for further revolutionary actions against the dictatorship, in December 1924, Buenaventura Durruti and Francisco Ascaso set off to the Americas.